 - Next, add the fresh basil and chicken broth and stir with all of the vegetables to combine.
 You’ll want to bring it to a boil and then simmer on low for 10 - 15 minutes.

 - It’s time to blend!
-An immersion blender works wonderfully for soup puree, but you can also use a blender ( just be exceeding careful when dealing with hot liquid!! ).
+An immersion blender works wonderfully for soup puree, but you can also use a blender (just be extra careful when dealing with hot liquid!!).
 Blend until the tomato soup is a consistency that you like.
 If you want your soup to be super smooth and silky, take an extra step and strain it through a fine-mesh sieve or cheesecloth.

 - Season to taste with salt and pepper and add the heavy cream.
 Stir very well, then cover the pan and simmer for just 2 - 3 minutes.
 You want the cream to warm up and combine with the vegetables, but don’t overheat or boil.